 There is no longer a column with integer values on the left.
 Instead, we have the “date” column in its place.
 We can tell these are the new index values because they appear in bold once the data frame is displayed.
 The indices are also pretty much “fixed”, in the sense that we cannot freely overwrite them.
 Therefore, it is crucial to ensure all the indexes are correct.

 How to Use Yahoo Finance in Pre-Processing Time Series Data?

 Now, if you opted to scrape the data from Yahoo Finance, instead of importing it from a local file, then you don’t need to set an index column.
 That is because the result of the yfinance.download method is a data frame, which has Datetype64 values for its indices.
 Thus, the output of the method is already stored in a convenient format for us.

 How To Assign the Right Frequency When We Pre-Process Time Series Data?

 Time-series data requires having a constant frequency that persists throughout the set.

 The good news is, the “Pandas” allows us to assign the frequency of the set by calling the as_freq method.

 It requires defining a single argument depending on the type of data we are using.

-The values this argument can take are specific letters of the alphabet put into single quotation marks.
+The values this argument can take are specific letters of the alphabet in single quotation marks.
 For instance, writing the letter “h” in parenthesis will indicate the data is recorded hourly.
 Most of the possible values are just as intuitive with “w” representing weekly data, “d” – daily, “m” – monthly and so on.

 What Frequency Peculiarities We Should Keep in Mind?